khunhour/library/README.md

 # library

-create a library page where people can add new books info and the page will display the info in terms of card. it does have delete function.
+  -A web libray where you can add books(title, author, pages, read or unread) to the form and it will display it as cards.

 # Build With

   -HTML5